Last Updated on January 17, 2023 by Chris

 The coil tapping makes for a really versatile guitar too, giving you many tonal options to play with.

-I’d love to get one, but the price tag is too high for me!
+I’d love to get one, but the price tag is too high for me right now!

 The Different Types of PRS Guitars

 PRS have 5 main ranges of guitar:

 - CORE ELECTRICS – The Core range are high-quality, American-crafted instruments and are made with incredible attention to detail.
 They are made with CNC machines and are then handcrafted to the highest standard.
 PRS have built a solid reputation for building guitars that are nothing short of perfection.

 - BOLT-ON ELECTRICS – Simply put, this range of guitars have bolt-on Maple necks, instead of Mahogany set necks used in the Core Electrics series.
 These bolt-on necks lend the guitars a bright and vibrant tone.

 - S2 ELECTRICS – Short for Stevensville 2, the S2 Series is named after a second production line at the PRS Stevensville, Maryland factory.
 Introduced in 2013, these are a stripped-down, no-frills USA-made guitar, that maintains the excellent playability of the Core series at half the price.